allenhwkim/angularjs-google-maps/README.md

 However, I found myself doing totally different approach for this purpose than the existing one, such as;

   1. Everything in tag and attributes
-     Therefore, basic users does not even have to what the controller is.
+     Therefore, basic users does not even have to know what Javascript is.
 Tag does it all.

   2. Expose the original Google Maps V3 api
      By doing so, programmers don't need to learn this module.